 (Enotris Johnson – Robert Blackwell – Richard Penniman)

-Most music lovers around the world will proudly list the musical artists that they were fortunate enough to see in concert.
+Most music lovers around the world will proudly list the musical artists that they were fortunate enough to have seen in concert.
 To be able to boast that you have actually witnessed The Beatles live in concert is something beyond the usual bragging rights.
-To have seen them during their relatively short concert life is more of a life-altering experience that the vast majority of Beatles’ fans today could only dream of experiencing.
+To have seen them during their relatively short concert life is more of a life-altering experience than the vast majority of Beatles’ fans today could only dream of experiencing.
 If you’ve been lucky enough to see The Beatles live, you’ll probably spend the rest of your life relating the event to those who come to know of your fortune.

-These statistics show not only that “Long Tall Sally” has the longest legacy of all the songs in The Beatles catalog, but that the song held an affectionate place in the hearts of The Beatles all of those years.
+These statistics show not only that “Long Tall Sally” had the longest legacy of all the songs in The Beatles' catalog, but that the song held an affectionate place in the hearts of The Beatles all of those years.
 For them, no doubt, the song encapsulated early rock 'n' roll music, which was the reason The Beatles became musicians in the first place.

 Little Richard (real name Richard Penniman) has a history and reputation that proceeds itself.
-He has become known as one of the proponents of the transition from ‘Rhythm and Blues’ to ‘Rock and Roll’ in the mid 50’s.
+He has become known as one of the proponents of the transition from ‘Rhythm and Blues’ to ‘Rock 'n' Roll’ in the mid '50s.
 Known primarily as a wild man behind the piano, his singing and songwriting achievements have billed him by some (most notably himself) as the true “king of rock and roll.”

 Born December 5th, 1932, Richard was raised as a Baptist in a very religious family, singing gospel music with his family at various churches around his home town of Macon, Georgia.
 He wanted to become a preacher, although it was because of his love for gospel music that he began his musical career.